 sooji halwa served in a small copper bowl with one more bowl in the background

-Sooji ka halwa was made in home whenever we wanted to have something sweet.
+Sooji ka halwa was made in my home whenever we wanted to have something sweet.
 It was an easy dessert which mom could whip up in 15 minutes and hence it was her go to dessert for sweet cravings.
+Her halwa was never flavored with cardamom/saffron and she also usually skipped nuts.

-The halwa was also made as prasad (offering) for various festivals.
-I remember eating bowls of sooji halwa during Navratri!
+Sooji halwa was also made as prasad (offering) for various festivals.
+I remember eating bowls of sooji halwa during the auspicious Navratri days.

 sooji halwa served in a black plate with a spoon scooping a bite from the halwa